Diabetes Diet and Food Tips

 Eating right is vital if you’re trying to prevent or control diabetes.
 While exercise is also important, what you eat has the biggest impact when it comes to weight loss.
 But what does eating right for diabetes mean?
 You may be surprised to hear that your nutritional needs are virtually the same everyone else: no special foods or complicated diets are necessary.

-A diabetes diet is simply a healthy eating plan that is high in nutrients, low in fat, and moderate in calories.
+A diabetes diet is simply a healthy eating plan that is high in nutrients, low in fat and added sugar, and moderate in calories.
 It is a healthy diet for anyone!
 The only difference is that you need to pay more attention to some of your food choices—most notably the carbohydrates you eat.

 Myths and facts about diabetes and diet